Skip to main content

 SEO That Actually Works

 Our Library API works server-side.
 Every article URL on our support page is server-rendered with full content, proper <title> tags, Open Graph metadata, and canonical URLs.
-When Google crawls /support/api-developer/javascript-sdk, it sees the complete article — not a loading spinner.
+When Google crawls /support/api-developer/javascript-sdk, it sees the complete article -- not a spinner.

 // Server-side: fetch the article before the page renders